AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

 Event sourcing repositories need an event store to store and load events from aggregates.
 An event store offers the functionality of an event bus, with the addition that it persists published events, and is able to retrieve events based on an aggregate identifier.

+### Axon Server as an event store

-Axon provides an event store out of the box, the `EmbeddedEventStore`.
+Axon provides an event store out of the box, the `AxonServerEventStore`.
+It connects to the [AxonIQ AxonServer Server](/introduction/axon-server.md) to store and retrieve Events.

+### Embedded event store

+Alternatively, Axon provides non-axon-server option, the `EmbeddedEventStore`.
 It delegates actual storage and retrieval of events to an `EventStorageEngine`.

 There are multiple `EventStorageEngine` implementations available:

-### `JpaEventStorageEngine`
+#### `JpaEventStorageEngine`

 The `JpaEventStorageEngine` stores events in a JPA-compatible data source.
 The JPA event store stores events in so called entries.
 These entries contain the serialized form of an event, as well as some fields where metadata is stored for fast lookup of these entries.
 To use the `JpaEventStorageEngine`, you must have the JPA \(`javax.persistence`\) annotations on your classpath.